mslinn/awsLambdaTest/HTTP_API.md

    ```

    We have created an HTTP API and the resulting JSON has been saved to `.result.json` by the `capture` script.
-   The `extract` script uses the saved JSON to extract the `ApiId` value and save it as the value for
+   Now we will use the `extract` script to extract the `ApiId` value from the JSON file and save the value for
    `AWS_APIG_HTTP_ID` in `setEnvVars`.

     ```script